JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ```

+&nbsp;
+## Custom UI Controller

+You can create a custom UI controller by follwing the steps below.
+A more detailed guide how to setup a custom UI controller is coming.

++ Create a new class and inherit from ```MonitoringDisplayController```.
++ Impliment the abstract mehtods and custom UI logic.
++ Add the script to a new GameObject and create a prefab of it.
++ Make sure to delete the GameObject from your scene.
++ Open the settings by navigating to (menu: Tools > Monitoring > Settings).
++ Set your prefab as the active controller in the ```Moniotoring UI Controller``` field.

+&nbsp;
+## Prefabricated UI Controller

+Prefabricated UI Controller exist or are planned for the following UI Systems.

 ### UI Toolkit

 Currently the only implimented UI Solution.
 UI Toolkit is only available when using Unity 2020.1 or newer.